RomainDeschampsFR/ResearchBookTweaker/README.md

-# ShorterReadingIntervals
+# RESEARCH BOOK TWEAKER

-A mod for The Long Dark that lets you research for shorter amounts of time and lets you interrupt research at any time without losing progress.
+* Allows you to research for shorter amounts of time *[ShorterReadingIntervals feature]*
+* Lets you interrupt research at any time without losing progress. *[ShorterReadingIntervals feature]*

-Original mod by **zeobiouslyfakeacc**
+* Allows you to tweak the time requirement and the amount of points earned for each book type
+* Allows you to set the level at which **Frontier Shooting Guide** *(beginner's book for rifle shooting)* ceases to provide points.
+* Allows you to reread a book indefinitely
+* *It means you could set time and points earned at fairly low value and use research books more like a pass time activity.*

-## KNOWN ISSUES (I'm not intending to fix)
+## KNOWN ISSUES
 * **Shorter Reading Intervals** features doesn't work with **Settled Mind** feat
-* **Shorter Reading Intervals** if you cancel reading too close to the end of the book, the book will be complete
+* If you cancel reading too close to the end of the book, the book will be complete anyway.

-## Installation

-1. If you haven't done so already, install MelonLoader by downloading and running [MelonLoader.Installer.exe](https://github.com/HerpDerpinstine/MelonLoader/releases/latest/download/MelonLoader.Installer.exe)
-2. If you haven't done so already, install ModSettings
-3. Download the latest version of `ShorterReadingIntervals.dll` from the [releases page](https://github.com/RomainDeschampsFR/ShorterReadingIntervals/releases)
-4. Move `ShorterReadingIntervals.dll` into the Mods folder in your TLD install directory

-## Screenshots

 Half-hour increments: